 Achilles Tendonitis is a condition that’s usually brought about by overuse.
 The Achilles tendon connects your calf to your heel–and as such, this tendon gets quite a bit of use when you’re walking, running, or engaged in other physical activity.
 Stress on the tendon can eventually cause tiny tears in the tissue.

-As a result, you may notice a throbbing heel on the tennis court or after your morning run.
+As a result, you may notice a throbbing heel on the tennis court, after your morning run, or after completing a basketball game.
 When able, it’s important to recognize the symptoms of this condition so you can engage in some Achilles tendon strain treatments and stretches.
+Check out this blog on more common sports-related injuries!

 As you age, the Achilles tendon starts to wear out, making “overuse” a little easier to achieve.
 That susceptibility to strain makes it even more important to be watchful for the symptoms of Achilles tendonitis.
 Those symptoms include: